wp-plugins/fetch-tweets/readme.txt

 * **Fetching Timeline** - by specifying the user name, the timeline can be fetched and displayed as well as your account's home timeline.
 * **Search Results** - by specifying the search keyword, the results can be fetched and displayed.
 * **Lists**	- tweet timeline for members of the specified list can be fetched and displayed.
+* **Custom API Query** - if you are a developer and familiar with Twitter API, you can directly specify the query url to send to Twitter.
+* **Tweet ID** - you can fetch tweets by Tweet ID.
 * **Mashups** - you can display the combined results from multiple rule sets of your choosing.
 * **Widget** - tweets can be displayed in the widgets that the plugin provides.
 * **Shortcode** - with the shortcode, the fetched tweets can be displayed in posts and pages.
 * **PHP Code** - with the PHP function, the fetched tweets can be embedded in the templates.
 * **Custom Templates** - you can change the design by modifying/creating the template file.
 * **Background Cache Renewal** - it renews the caches in the background so it will prevent the page load from suddenly getting stuck for fetching external sources.
 * **Embedded Media** - urls of media elements can be automatically converted to embedded elements.

 == Installation ==